Corvusoft/restq/documentation/NETWORK-API.md

 ## RESTful Resources

-All resources with the exception of Message may hold any number of generic properties presented in a supported resource document format (JSON, YAML, XML).
-These properties are persisted in the repository and then made available to the query parameter search functionality.
+All resources with the exception of Message and Collection entities may hold any number of generic properties presented to the exchange in a supported document format (JSON, YAML, XML).
+These properties are persisted in the repository and then made available to the query parameter discovery functionality.

 ### Queue Collection